Crashtenplayz/OSM-Picture-Zoom0/README.md

 - Grid layout (how to stitch the 2×2 image):
   - X increases to the right; Y increases downward
-  - Arrange tiles like this:
+  - Arrange tiles like this (Examples):
     - Top-left: `1/1.png`
     - Top-right: `2/1.png`
     - Bottom-left: `1/2.png`